Deciding on childcare is a big decision for any parent. There are a number of factors that will make an impact on your final decision. These include:

 Full day care

 This is a structured care service for more than 3.5 hours per day.
 Providers care for children from 3 months to 6 years.
 Some may also include an after-school facility.
-In full day care, sleeping arrangements and food preparation must meet standards laid down by the Health Service Executive.
+In full day care, sleeping arrangements and food preparation must meet standards laid down by the Child and Family Agency.
 Providers include day nurseries and crèches.

 These services offer a planned programme consisting of up to 3.5 hours per session (such as a morning or an afternoon).
 Generally, they cater for children between 2 and 6 years of age.
 These services may also be provided for younger children.
 In order to provide a sessional childcare service, a recognised childcare qualification is required.
 Sessional services include: